-French bass Nicolas Courjal made his Royal Opera debut in 2010 as Zuniga (Carmen) and that year sang Le Comte Des Grieux (Manon) on the Company's Japan tour.
-His roles since for the Company include First Soldier (Salome), Alberti (Robert le diable) and Gesler (Guillaume Tell).
-In the 2015/16 Season he sings Zuniga (Carmen) and High Priest (Oedipe) for the Company.
+French bass Nicolas Courjal made his Royal Opera debut in 2010 as Zuniga (Carmen) and that year sang Le Comte Des Grieux (Manon) on the Company’s Japan tour.
+His roles since for the Company include First Soldier (Salome), Alberti (Robert le diable), Gesler (Guillaume Tell), Zuniga (Carmen) and High Priest (Oedipe) for The Royal Opera.

 He is a prolific concert performer, his repertory including Dvorák’s Stabat Mater, Le Damnation de Faust, Saint François d’Assise and songs by Ibert and Duparc.
 He is a keen supporter of contemporary work, and has performed in the premieres of pieces by Fenelon, Constant, Petitgirard and Dusapin.

 Gerald Finley, Sofia Fomina, Nicolas Courjal and Michael Colvin in Guillaume Tell

 Nicolas Courjal as the Theban High Priest in Oedipe, The Royal Opera

 Hubert Francis as Laïos, Nicolas Courjal as the Theban High Priest, Sarah Connolly as Jocaste and members of the Royal Opera Chorus in Oedipe, The Royal Opera

 Samuel Youn as Créon, Johan Reuter as Oedipe and Nicolas Courjal as the Theban High Priest in Oedipe, The Royal Opera

 Johan Reuter as Oedipe, Nicolas Courjal as the Theban High Priest and the Royal Opera Chorus in Oedipe, The Royal Opera

 Malin Bystrom and Nicolas Courjal in Guillaume Tell